🎒 Backlog Management for SEOs

-Don’t forget shipping code releases is the “heart-beat” of any online company.
+Don’t forget shipping code releases are the “heart-beat” of any online company.

-To avoid situations like this successful product teams use backlog management techniques to make sure tasks are carefully managed and give the team a sense of direction.
+To avoid situations like this, successful product teams use backlog management techniques to ensure tasks are carefully managed and give the team a sense of direction.

 🛣️Now, Next and Later Roadmap

 The Now, Next and Later roadmap format can be used to manage both tasks and SEO initiatives when working directly with client development teams.

 I use a Tech SEO Backlog board to manage SEO dev tickets or tasks, moving them across the board as discuss and negotiate the requirements with developers.

 A tool like Notion, Trello or Asana can be used to quickly create this format and share it with development teams as part of the backlog management process.